graft-community/docs/Simple-step-by-step-setup-instructions-for-non-Linux-users.md

 ![22](simple-setup-images/22.png)

 #### Congratulations!

 You have a fully functioning Supernode live on Alpha 3 testnet, and should start getting rewards soon.

+You will need test-GRFT to fund your Supernode.
+Head over to the official Graft Telegram RTA Testnet channel (https://t.me/joinchat/F25OCUXOQ55qqHm_BZU4Sg), or if you prefer Discord (https://discord.gg/ukjvUB)

+Once there, read the pinned message on how to get some test-GRFT - basically just ask!

 You can now experiment with the Point-Of-Sale wallet to create some items, as well as the RTA Alpha testnet wallet - and see for yourself how RTA works.
 If all is well configured, should take 4 to 8 seconds to conclude a sale.